zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

   configuration options for sockets API.
 Secure functions for the implementation are provided by mbedTLS library.

-* **HTTP** Hypertext Transfer Protocol (RFC 2116) is supported.
-A simple library is provided that applications can use.
-Sample applications are implemented for :ref:`http-client-sample` and :ref:`http-server-sample`.
-  Both :ref:`http-client-sample` and :ref:`http-server-sample` can use
-  TLS (Transport Layer Security) v1.2 (RFC 5246) or SSL (Secure Sockets Layer) v3.0 (RFC 6101) functionality to encrypt the network traffic.
-  The secured connections are provided by mbed library.

 * **MQTT** Message Queue Telemetry Transport (ISO/IEC PRF 20922) is supported.
   A sample :ref:`mqtt-publisher-sample` client application for MQTT v3.1.1 is implemented.